 People with psoriasis have very dry skin that can itch, crack, and be painful.

-In July 2016, Decision Resources Group (DRG) noted that Humira and similar biologics are continuing to gain popularity as a treatment for psoriasis.
+In July 2016, the Decision Resources Group (DRG) noted that Humira and similar biologics are continuing to gain popularity as a treatment for psoriasis.

 Moderate to severe psoriatic arthritis

 This condition leads to joint inflammation.
 The NIH note that joint inflammation affects about 20 percent of people with psoriasis.